Generalized Planning in PDDL Domains with Pretrained Large Language Models: Experiments and Results

 \section{Experiments and Results}

 Through experiments, we address these questions: \textbf{1.} Can GPT-4 be used for generalized (PDDL) planning? \textbf{2.} Are the synthesized programs efficient? \textbf{3.} Does CoT summarization help? \textbf{4.} Does automated debugging help? \textbf{5.} To what extent does GPT-4 rely on names in the PDDL? \textbf{6.} How does GPT-4 compare to GPT-3.5? \textbf{7.} Do each of the four error types help? \textbf{8.} How many training tasks are needed?
-We address each of these questions quantitatively and report qualitative observations.